Diploma in Sign Language Interpreting (In Person)

 The aim of this course is to give you the underpinning knowledge, understanding and skills to work as a professional sign language interpreter.
 You will achieve the Signature Level 6 Diploma in Sign Language Interpreting and Translation (RQF) qualification.
 This course leads to Registered Sign Language Interpreter (RSLI) status with the NRCPD.

 This course is aimed at hearing people who have learned BSL as a second language.
-You must have completed the Level 6 Certificate in BSL qualification or our Interpreting Foundations course.
+You must have completed the Level 6 Certificate in BSL qualification.
 You will complete Stream 1 of the qualification (spoken/signed interpreting) in BSL/English language combination.

 We have developed this course based on our extensive experience in the interpreting, translation and training fields.
 The course is made up of 480 hours of guided and independent learning spread over 2 years.